-14 A number of jurisdictions have traditionally treated aircraft engines as accessories or accessions which become part of the airframe on which they are installed at any given time (in these jurisdictions, an aircraft engine is treated similar to any other part installed on or removed from an airframe).
+A number of jurisdictions have traditionally treated aircraft engines as accessories or accessions which become part of the airframe on which they are installed at any given time (in these jurisdictions, an aircraft engine is treated similar to any other part installed on or removed from an airframe).
 Financiers have typically addressed this issue (to the extent possible) by utilizing a "recognition of rights" arrangement amongst all of the owners and financiers of similar engines and compatible airframes, which generally provides for an explicit recognition of rights in specific engines among the potentially competing parties.
 The treatment of aircraft engines under the Cape Town Convention is intended to obviate the need for such arrangements.
-Helicopter engines (when installed), however, are treated differently, which could require a recognition of rights arrangement should the engine financier wish to protect its interest in such engine (see Section III.E. herein).
+Helicopter engines (when installed at the time a sale or international interest is created), however, are treated differently, which could require a recognition of rights arrangement and the registration of a prospective sale or prospective international interest should the engine buyer or engine financier wish to protect its interest in such engine (see and GOODE at para.
+3.11 and 3.99 (Unidroit 2022) and Section III.E. herein).